tomstafford/psy6422/docs/102-appendix.md

 Why doesn't the TOC in the leftbar collapse when clicked (or toggle between open and collapsed [like it should](https://psyteachr.github.io/book-template/))?

+How do I get a horizontal line in the TOC/sidebar?

 ## Python